 5. Do you actively (and consistently) forgive yourself?

 If you live in a world of beating yourself up for being behind, you’ll also live in a world where it’s hard to actually make any progress.
-Your energy is scattered and in the back of your mind your a failure.
+Your energy is scattered and in the back of your mind, you’re a failure.
 All BS, of course.

 Be kinder to yourself.
 Didn’t